frostburn/panel-league/README.md

 also run `run run watch`, which launches Webpack in watch mode where it observes changes made to the user interface files.

+# Additional dependencies

+Redis is used by default to handle session data, but it can be replaced with in-memory storage by using the --no-redis flag when starting the server.

 # Running the server

 After assets have been compiled, you can run command `npm start` and navigate